-As noted in the REQUIRED READING section, look for places near 1481 Velasco between Bonpland and Fitzroy.
-The studio is near the Dorrego stop on the B Subway line.
+As noted in the REQUIRED READING section, look for places near our confirmed studio location – most likely it will be 1481 Velasco between Bonpland and Fitzroy but we have yet to receive confirmation so please be patient!
+If 1481 Velasco confirms, that studio is near the Dorrego stop on the B Subway line.
 To give you a head start, here’s a link to AirBnB offerings in the area.

-In general, the closer most convenient barrios within easy walking distance to your sessions include Villa Crespo, Palermo Soho, Palermo Viejo and Palermo Hollywood.
+In general, the most convenient barrios within easy walking distance to your sessions are: Villa Crespo, Palermo Soho, Palermo Viejo and Palermo Hollywood.

 A little about Palermo

 Palermo is a great place for tango dancers for all the right reasons.
 For example, milonga and/or practica locations such as El Motivo, Salon Canning, La Viruta, Cafe Fulgor, etc. etc. are ALL within walking distance of each other.
 These Palermo-based tango hot spots host a steady stream of nightly music and dance performances, practicas, milongas and classes.
-Accessing milongas in other areas of the city – El Beso, Porteño y Bailarin, El Arranque, Lo de Celia, etc., is trivial – the #12 bus can deliver you in 20 minutes (mas o menos) for a handful of cambio.
-When we cab-it from Palermo, we typically arrive in under 15 minutes to most tango destinations anywhere in the city – IF traffic is light.
+Accessing milongas in other areas of the city – El Beso, Porteño y Bailarin, El Arranque, Lo de Celia, etc., is trivial.
+Try the #12 bus which can deliver you in 20 minutes (mas o menos) for a handful of cambio.
+OR!
+When we cab-it from Palermo, we typically arrive in under 15 minutes to most tango destinations anywhere in the city.
 Transportation is plentiful – buses, the subte and radio-taxis abound.